KheangSenghort/VMSignatureView/README.md

 This clears the view

-* `getSignature(scale:CGFloat = 1) -> UIImage?`
+* `getSignature(scale:CGFloat = 0) -> UIImage?`

-This returns the signature with scale factor.
-Default scale factor is 1
+This returns the signature with scale factor to apply to the bitmap.
+If you specify a value of 0.0, the scale factor is set to the scale factor of the device’s main screen.

 #### Properties